motdotla/writings/articles/beginners-guide-to-leap-motion-with-nodejs.md

 ...
 ```

-And add a bit of code to capture those gestures so that the end script looks like the following.
+And add a bit of code to capture those gestures so that the final script looks like the following.
 ```javascript
 #!/usr/bin/env node